Youth Mental Health – Facing It Together

 Changing The Game

-I didn’t take a break from work, I shut my small business down abruptly and entirely.
+I didn’t take a break from work to recharge, I shut my small business down abruptly and entirely.
 We cut every expense that we could reasonably cut, and I was humbled into prioritizing and re-evaluating my values.
 I spent time sitting and staring at the walls.
-So much soul searching ensued, and my circle of concern shrunk dramatically.
+So much soul-searching ensued, and my circle of concern shrunk dramatically.
 I no longer had time for relationships that weren’t reciprocal, I no longer felt compelled to prove anything to anyone, and I was left with the desire to actively control the quality of only three things in my life: family, health, and peace.
 Writing could join the conversation.

 So we ate some green vegetables, I started sleeping, and I lost 20 pounds.
 My body came back better and stronger than I remember it.
 My husband and I put things in motion for him to get a regular 9 to 5 schedule and suddenly, we were a family again.
+The recharge I so desperately needed had finally arrived.
 I played with my kids, cleaned and organized my house and created a dedicated place for writing in the front of it, where the sun shines in from three beautiful bay windows all day long.
+Perfect for

 Priorities